 by Kiranpreet Basra

-The first way to befriend other international students – before even going abroad are Facebook and Whatsapp groups.
+My first tip for making friends abroad are Facebook and Whatsapp groups.
 I got to know the group of friends that I have now, due to these groups.
 Everyone is in the same boat, whether you are an international student or not.
 This meaning that everyone is trying to find friends, or at least get familiar with a few people before uni starts.
 I would definitely recommend getting involved in these groups and talking about yourself because I did that, and everyone is so friendly and accepting.
 The larger groups, so for example I was in the “Law Freshers” group was then divided into a smaller group of just Canadians on the course, this was super helpful again, because it allows you to see who you will be studying with abroad.

 The third way which can help you to make friends are tutorial groups.
 At Leicester we have tutorials for each class every 2 weeks, the tutorial groups consist of 5-8 people and they’re all in the same program.
 This meaning that my group members are all Canadian and in the 2 year JD Pathway program as well.
 These are people that you see so often and end up befriending.
 One of my now really good friends is from my tutorial group and I couldn’t be more thankful for that.